Recruiting & hiring solutions

 Responsibilities:

-• Follow up on overdue accounts and ensure timely collections
+• Follow up with clients on overdue invoices and coordinate payment schedules.

 Qualifications:

-• Previous experience in accounts receivable or related field
+• Prior experience in accounts receivable, collections, or bookkeeping.

-• Proficiency in Microsoft Excel and accounting software
+• Proficiency in accounting software such as QuickBooks, SAP, or Xero.

 Don’t like this Job Description?